Theoretical analysis on the possibility of superconductivity in a trilayer Ruddlesden-Popper nickelate La$_4$Ni$_3$O$_{10}$ under pressure and its experimental examination: comparison with La$_3$Ni$_2$O$_7$: Theoretical Results--Crystal Structure

 We optimized the crystal structure under pressure by DFT calculation.
 Here, we note that several different space groups have been reported in literature for La$_4$Ni$_3$O$_{10}$ at ambient pressure, $Fmmm$~\cite{La4310_strct} (or $Imm2$ considering a symmetry lowering mentioned in this study, as pointed out in Ref.~\onlinecite{La4310_PRMater}), $Cmce$ ($Bmab$)~\cite{La4310_strct2, La4310_strct3, La4310_PRMater}, $P2_1/a \ (Z=4)$ (i.e., $P2_1/a$ containing 4 formula units in the unit cell)~\cite{La4310_Co, La4310_mono,La4310_Aldoped} as was also reported for Nd$_4$Ni$_3$O$_{10-\delta}$~\cite{Nd4310, Nd4310_2}, and $P2_1/a \ (Z=2)$~\cite{LaPr4310, La4310_PRMater} as was also reported for Pr$_4$Ni$_3$O$_{10}$~\cite{Pr4310}.
 It was pointed out that samples were mixed phases of orthorhombic and monoclinic symmetry~\cite{La4310_ARPES, La4310_PRMater}.
 The stability of several phases, $Cmce$, $Pbca$, and two types of $P2_1/a$, was also investigated by DFT calculation~\cite{La4310_calc}.
 Due to the complexity of the situation, we first optimized a crystal structure under pressure assuming a monoclinic space group of $P2_1/a \ (Z=4)$, which has a relatively low symmetry among these candidates and is a subgroup of some of the candidates, and next checked the stability of the obtained structure under pressure by phonon calculation.

 By the structural optimization of an $P2_1/a \ (Z=4)$ structure under pressure, we found that the structural phase transition from monoclinic to tetragonal takes place as shown in Fig.~\ref{fig:fp}(a).
-In fact, lattice parameters relevant to the monoclinic-tetragonal transition, $a$, $b$, and $\beta$, were shown in Fig.~\ref{fig:fp}(b), where $a=b$ and $\beta = 90^{\circ}$ were realized at around 20 GPa.
+In fact, lattice parameters relevant to the monoclinic-tetragonal transition, $a$, $b$, and $\beta$, were shown in Fig.~\ref{fig:fp}(b), where $a=b$ and $\beta = 90^{\circ}$ were realized at around 10 -- 15 GPa.
 We also confirmed that the obtained tetragonal structure belongs to the $I4/mmm$ space group by checking atomic coordinates.
-Then, we performed phonon calculation for the tetragonal $I4/mmm$ structure under pressure of 40 GPa.
-The calculated phonon dispersion has no imaginary modes as shown in Fig.~\ref{fig:fp}(c), by which we confirmed the stability of this structure.
+Then, we performed phonon calculation for the tetragonal $I4/mmm$ structure under the pressure of 10 and 15 GPa as shown in Figs.~\ref{fig:fp}(c)--(d).
+While the calculated phonon dispersion has an imaginary mode at 10 GPa, this instability disappears at 15 GPa, by which we confirmed that the structural transition takes place at around 10 -- 15 GPa and the tetragonal structure is dynamically stable above 15 GPa.
 Our calculation shows that several tens of gigapascal pressure gives rise to a tetragonal structure, as in La$_3$Ni$_2$O$_7$~\cite{MWang}.